y3owk1n/govim/README.md

 </div>

-## 🎯 Project Philosophy
+## About Neru

+**Neru** (練る) - A Japanese word meaning "to refine, polish, and master through practice" - embodies the philosophy of this tool: mastering keyboard-driven navigation to refine your macOS workflow.

-**GoVim is a free, open-source alternative to Homerow, Shortcat, and Vimac—and it always will be.** Built with Objective-C and Go, it's a working MVP that's proven itself capable of replacing Homerow in daily use for myself.
+Neru is a free, open-source alternative to Homerow, Shortcat, and Vimac—and it always will be.
+Built with Objective-C and Go, it's a working MVP that's proven itself capable of replacing Homerow in daily use for myself.

-### Community-Driven Development

 This project thrives on community contributions.
-I'm happy to merge pull requests that align with the project's goals, and I hope GoVim stays current through collective effort rather than solo maintenance, and slowly dies off with hundreds of issues.
+I'm happy to merge pull requests that align with the project's goals, and I hope Neru stays current through collective effort rather than solo maintenance, and slowly dies off with hundreds of issues.

-### Configuration-First Approach

-**No GUI settings panel.** GoVim embraces configuration files over UI settings because:
+**No GUI settings panel.** Neru embraces configuration files over UI settings because:

 - ✅ Config files are faster and more powerful, plus easier for dotfile management
 - ✅ Easy to version control and share